netcinematics/DIGITAL_GRAPHIC_NOVEL/README.md

 - https://mintnft.today/
 ----
 ### GOALS of Graphic Novel Series
 Straight to the point - OpenSea does NOT do what I need it to do.
 The Graphic Novel Series is NOT going to be CryptoKiddies Or Vfriends.
 It is supposed to be a MOVIE, GAME, BOOK, APP on the Blockchain.
 That mints based on countdown dates, and reveals content automatically each month.
-Looking at current SMART CONTRACTS, it is NOT CLEAR what is needed to modify ERC721 OR ERC1155 to meet the needs.
+Hosted (for FREE) on IPFS and GitPages, etc. Looking at current SMART CONTRACTS, it is NOT CLEAR what is needed to modify ERC721 OR ERC1155 to meet the needs.

 > 1155 Upgradeable Proxy Contract.